Randomblock1/randomblock1.github.io/_posts/2024-02-15-smartifying-dumb-fan.md

 | 0x10     | 0x11     | 0x12     |
 | 0x14     | 0x15     | 0x16     |

+There's a pretty clear pattern.
 These can be pretty easily mapped to the sticker buttons:

 | Command | Description            |
 | ------- | ---------------------- |